altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~It was steady, and her breathing seemed fine~
 'K::The fuck is happening?'
-*Kent rushed over to the other person down the hall* ~They to were stable~
+*Kent rushed over to the other person down the hall* ~They too were stable~
 ~Kent was in an abandon building~
 ~He supposed he must not have been moved far~
+'K::Is this the lab?'
 *Kent wandered down the hall*
-~There were no signs for exits, nothing was 'up to code'~ ~There were others - they were all in the same condition~ ~In the distance he heard a sound~
+~It reminded him more of a hospital, the floors were linoleum~ ~But the walls were bare wood - free floating~ ~Unconnected to the hallway walls; And distant fluorescent lines flickered along a dark ceiling~ ~There were no signs for exits, nothing was 'up to code'~ ~There were others lying on the ground - all in the same condition~ ~In the distance he heard a sound~
-~A sort of static that grew to a high pitched whine~ ~The sound of a CRT TV~
-*He walked toward that sound*
+~A sort of static that grew to a high pitched whine: the sound of a CRT TV~ *He walked toward that sound*
 ~He eventually made out a voice~
 "RP::If you are driving, stop driving, turn off your car and lie down"